 Once you receive your room assignment information in early September, it is a good idea to call your new roommates and discuss what each of you will bring.
 Click here for more information.

 Can I bring a refrigerator or microwave?

 Yes.
 You may want to bring your own mini refrigerator (one small refrigerator is allowed in each room).
 It must be smaller than five cubic feet and have a safe UL-approved electrical system.
 Microwaves may also be brought.
 Check with roommates to make sure you don’t duplicate items.

 Remember, at the end of the year you are responsible for removing all of the items you "move-in"!
 We will have donation bins, recycling, and trash dumpsters available, but we do not offer storage on campus.
 Keep this in mind when you're bringing items in the fall!

 What is the Housing guarantee?

-All new first-year students admitted to UC San Diego in Fall 2013 are eligible for guaranteed Housing space for four years.
+All new first-year students admitted to UC San Diego in Fall 2014 are eligible for guaranteed Housing space for two years.
 First-year students are defined as new students entering UC San Diego in the fall, directly from high school.
 To secure this Housing guarantee, all Admissions and Housing deadlines must be met.

 How long is Housing guaranteed?

-Four years is defined as twelve consecutive academic year quarters.
+Two years is defined as six consecutive academic year quarters.
 You must continuously reside on campus for three consecutive academic year quarters.
 Moving off campus for any length of time other than quarter breaks, summer, or a UC San Diego-sponsored exchange program voids your Housing guarantee.